pwtail/readme/README.md

             kitchen_error(resp)
 ```

 What we see above is a regular synchronous django view.
-Except the last line: `ws.send` cannot really be a synchronous call,
+Except that `ws.send` cannot really be a synchronous call,
 if it is a server-sent message.
-However, we can imagine that we have a separate service for sending messages, and that
+However, we can imagine we have a separate service for sending messages, and
 `ws.send` delegates to it.
 So, a perfectly valid django view.

 Now, few people know that we can use the same, or very similar, code to run it asynchronously - without a single